turrrbina/BeamMP-discord-status/README.md

 # BeamMP-discord-status
-display BeamMP server info in discord channel
+displays BeamMP server info in discord channel

 this makes use of the information packet introduced in beammp server 3.7.0 - you need to run a pre-release server for it to work.